Facing Down the Abyss: The Urgent Call to Defend American Democracy

 Let’s begin with our sitting president.
 I have always had realistic expectations of Biden.
 He's not the type to excel in reciting facts, figures, and policy details from crammed preparation.

 Instead, his strength is when he speaks from the heart and comes across as a genuinely decent guy.
 However, his age is starting to show, especially when he's on camera.
-There's loads of speculation about whether he might be showing early signs of dementia, but I've seen people his age in much worse cognitive condition in South Florida, where we have a large elderly population.
+There's loads of speculation about whether he might be showing early signs of dementia.
+Still, I've seen people his age in much worse cognitive condition in South Florida, where we have a large elderly population.

-He does well when speaking off the cuff, but when forced to be a walking policy encyclopedia, he falls short.
+He does well when speaking off the cuff, but he falls short when forced to be a walking policy encyclopedia.
 He's been known for making gaffes and struggling with speech and has had a stutter for decades.
 Despite all this, he's still someone I'd enjoy having a beer and burger with.

-Trump is a completely different kind of politician.
+Trump is an entirely different kind of politician.
 He is skilled at using media to spread short, easily digestible messages that his supporters love, even though these messages often contain lies and inaccuracies.
 He can deliver prepared speeches and memorize his sound bites perfectly, even if the content is entirely wrong or mainly lies.
 He’s a modern-day master of delivering MAGA propaganda.

 But strange and unintelligible things often come out when he speaks off the cuff.
 Is Trump suffering from dementia?
 I'm not a professional psychologist, but Trump's behavior is concerning no matter what DSM-V-TR diagnosis you might consider.